digitalocean/marketplace-matrix/files/root/README.txt

 UPGRADES
 --------
-I recommend upgrading both synapse and element-web at least once a month.
+It is recommended to upgrae synapse and element-web at least once a month.

-Please out for security vulnerabilities: https://matrix.org/blog/category/security
+Please watch out for security vulnerabilities: https://matrix.org/blog/category/security

 Upgrading is very simple.